 Learn how to draw a great looking Cheese with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Cheese.
+By following the simple steps, you too can easily draw a perfect Cheese.

 Cheese is a favorite addition to hamburgers, sandwiches, nachos, salads, pasta, and more.
 This versatile dairy product has been a part of the human diet for a very long time.